 A couple other caveats: You can’t message group blogs (not yet, anyway) or anyone who’s blocked you (obviously).

-Just go to blog settings and flip the “Only allow messages from Tumblrs I follow” switch.
+Just go to blog settings and flip the “Only allow messages from Tumblrs you follow” switch.
 Now Tumblrs you don’t follow won’t be able to start conversations with you.
 Presumably the people you do follow aren’t jerks.

 You can also block users individually but that will prevent them from interacting with you or your posts in any way.